karencolo/hello-world/README.md

 # hello-world
 Repository tutorial
-Edited the readme file to add this info.
+<p>Edited the readme file to add this info.